 A list of registration fees for cats and dogs can be found in Council's Fees and Charges Schedule.

 Failing to Register or Renew your Registration

-Where an authorised person identifies a dog as not being registered for the current financial year an infringement notice will be issued.
+Where an authorised person identifies a dog or a cat as not being registered for the current financial year an infringement notice may be issued.
 The fine for failing to register a dog is currently two penalty units.
 The current value of one penalty unit is $133.45.

 Council conduct annual inspection programs to monitor compliance with Dog Registration and Regulated Dog provisions.
 Should non-compliance be identified on the spot fines will be issued.

 The Animal Management (Cats & Dogs) Act 2008 requires all dogs and cats from 12 weeks of age to be microchipped.
 By taking this measure you will have a lifetime of traceable identification for your pet.

 A microchip (about the size of a grain of rice and with its own unique number programmed into it) is injected under the skin around your pet's shoulder area.
 It is a simple procedure which causes no side effects.

 This microchip can be read simply by passing a scanner over your pet's skin.
 The scanned number is then checked against the State's microchip registry, which provides details of each pet's owners and registered contact details.

 Once your pet is microchipped, you will receive a certificate of identification from the licensed microchip registry, which contains your contact details.
 It is important to check the information on this certificate and make sure you update the registry if your residential or contact details are incorrect and/or change.